fluxrider/playlist_shuffle/README.md

 Even for a sequence as small as 2 items, it becomes important to use a smart algorithm to avoid having two items in a row.
 Most of the algorithm described in this paper split the sequence in groups.
 Care must be taken when choosing the size of the groups such that a small sequence doesn't break the algorithm's goals.

-## Music

-The context example of a music album (~12 songs) being played in a loop is not as contemporary as it used to be.
-This paper disregard that an easy way out of the problem is to add more songs, such that the shuffled sequence never needs to loop in one listening session.

-The music playlist example is easy to picture, but it is not the actual problem I'm trying to solve.
-The problem is how to repeatedly shuffle a cyclic list and avoid *too close* and *too far* duplicates.
-Solutions involving spreading music genre uniformly [4] have nothing to do with this problem.

-An alternative cyclic sequence example is spawning a random fruit in a video game for the player to pick up, then spawn another one when they do.
-You can also play random banter each time too.

 ## Related Works

 The algorithms described in this paper are presented to build-up to the less intuitive **Disjoint Shuffle**.
 The literature doesn't seem to cover shuffling looping sequence, so I chose names for each algorithms.